Skip to content

 To build on its impactful computer science offerings, BSC approached Work ED.
 Work ED had been developing a cybersecurity program out of NYC for years, led by seasoned cybersecurity expert Ben Crenshaw, former Senior Analyst at Oracle.
 Ben has been at the frontier of cyber education, working as a Cybersecurity Teacher at Canyons Technical Education Center in Utah.

 Cybersecurity is an in-demand industry that is experiencing skills gaps, both in the US and globally.
 It's also a high-salary career, with entry-level wages averaging $75,804 for an entry-level cybersecurity analyst in the US.
-This, plus the pride that comes with protecting the nation’s infrastructure, makes cybersecurity a highly desirable career pathway for students interested in STEM subjects.
+This, plus the pride that comes with protecting the nation’s infrastructure, makes cybersecurity a highly desirable career pathway for students interested in STEM subjects—and one they don't necessarily have to go to college for: This made the Work ED Cybersecurity Pathway a great fit for BSC students.

 The first cohort to go through the entire pathway in 2023 began with the Cyber Discovery Externship, where they were introduced to cybersecurity as a career pathway, learning about why it's a desirable career (entry-level salaries can be as high as $75K), and why it's an essential skill to protect the nation.